About the NSERC HI-AM Network

 The University of Waterloo hosts the NSERC HI-AM Network.
 This Network brings nineteen leading AM experts from seven Canadian universities together.
 These researchers and their teams share ideas, innovations, and access to the advanced research infrastructure and devices essential for holistic AM experiments.

-The HI-AM Network's thirteen industry partners demonstrate the broad impact potential of AM technology and the need for a collaborative approach.
+The HI-AM Network's industry partners demonstrate the broad impact potential of AM technology and the need for a collaborative approach.
 These partners include natural resource and energy firms, tooling and part repair specialists, and software developers, as well as major aerospace, automotive, and biomedical device manufacturers.
 These research-driven partnerships ensure Network results are directly applicable to manufacturing in Canada and globally, so innovations can be rapidly transferred to, and implemented by industry.

 HI-AM is the first national academic additive manufacturing initiative in Canada.
 This Network builds the partnerships, develops the intellectual property, and trains the highly skilled individuals Canada needs to compete in this crucial arena of advanced manufacturing.